taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

   </tr>
 </table>

 Accelerometer measurements are presented as raw sensor outputs.
-Variations are expected due to gravity projection, sensor orientation changes, and mechanical movement.
-Additional filtering and sensor fusion would be implemented in future iterations for flight-quality acceleration estimation.
+Variations were expected due to manual movement with the system during the test and sensor orientation changes.
+Additional filtering will be implemented in future iterations for flight-quality acceleration estimation.